 Call a Las Vegas criminal defense attorney…

 Have you been arrested in Nevada on a federal charge?
-Call our Las Vegas federal crimes defense attorneys at 702-DEFENSE (702-333-3673).
-Or fill out the query form on this page.
-We offer free consultations.
+Contact our Las Vegas federal crimes defense attorneys.

 Federal court is a lot stricter and more formal than state court.
 Defendants need legal representation experienced in federal law and procedures.
 Las Vegas Defense Group has decades of combined experience defending clients in federal court.